 AP ENVIRONMENTAL (HONORS) - This course is a full-year college level course that will cover topics including but not limited to; evolution and ecology, population studies, biochemical cycling, ecosystem energetics, and ecological conservation.
 This rigorous course of study will prepare students to be informed members of an environmentally conscious society and make decisions that will improve the sustainability of our species by combining classwork with field-work for an authentic learning experience.
 Admission to the course requires an AP application and departmental approval.
-Refer to the Grouping Procedures for course prerequisites.
 Every student enrolled in AP ENVIRONMENTAL is expected to take the AP Exam in May.
 Priority will be given to Seniors.

 PHYSICS 1-2 (ACADEMIC) - This is a laboratory based course designed to provide students with opportunity to learn, develop, and use important physics concepts and skills through the approach of inquiry and problem solving.
 This course engages students through real-world challenges and projects that require physics knowledge coupled with student creativity.
 The students will be introduced to the physics concepts in a non-mathematical approach.
 It is believed that with a strong conceptual foundation in physics, students are better equipped to understand the equations and formulas of physics, and to make connections between the concepts of physics and their everyday world.
-Refer to Grouping Procedures for course prerequisites.

 PHYSICS 1-1 (ACCELERATED) - This is a laboratory based course for those students seeking to complete a comprehensive college preparatory science program.
 Topics include force and motion, gravitation, momentum and energy, waves and radiant energy, optics, electricity, magnetism, nuclear and modern physics.
 Throughout the course, the role of mathematics in science is discussed and applied in problem solving and laboratory investigations, and therefore, concurrent enrollment in an accelerated math course is highly recommended.
-Refer to Grouping Procedures for course prerequisites.

 PHYSICS (HONORS) - This is a college preparatory course involving a rigorous treatment of classical and modern physics.
 This course Is based upon an intensive study of force and motion, Newton's laws, wave motion, radiant energy, electricity and magnetism, the nature and behavior of light, relativity, and quantum physics.
 Mathematics is used extensively in problem solving and laboratory investigations using state-of-the-art computer technology.
 Physics Honors is designed for students pursuing a career in science, particularly the physical sciences.
-Refer to the Grouping Procedures for course prerequisites.

 AP PHYSICS 1 (HONORS) - The college level course involves a rigorous exploration of Physics as outlined by the College Entrance Examination Board.
 Extensive student investigations encompass concepts in Newtonian Mechanics, Work, Energy, Power, Mechanical Waves and Sound and it also introduces electrical circuits.
 Extensive laboratory work is an integral part of this course.
 AP PHYSICS 1 is designed for student pursuing a career in the sciences.
 Laboratory exercises and problem solving activities will be employed.
 Experimental data will be processed using modern computer techniques whenever appropriate.
 Admission to the course requires an AP application and departmental approval.
-Refer to the Grouping Procedures for course prerequisites.
 Every student enrolled in AP PHYSICS 1 is expected to take the AP Exam in May.

 AP PHYSICS 2 (HONORS) - The college level course involves a rigorous exploration of Physics as outlined by the College Entrance Examination Board.
 Extensive student investigations encompass concepts in Fluid Mechanics, Thermodynamics, Electricity and Magnetism, Optics, Atomic and Nuclear Physics.
 Extensive laboratory work is an integral part of this course.
 AP PHYSICS 2 is designed for students pursuing a career in the sciences.
 Laboratory exercises and problem solving activities will be employed.
 Experimental data will be processed using modern computer techniques whenever appropriate.
 Admission to the course requires an AP application and department approval.
-Refer to the Grouping Procedures for course prerequisites.
 Every student enrolled in AP PHYSICS 2 is expected to take the AP Exam in May.